The scientific study of the mind and behaviour is called psychology.

 Gestalt psychology bases its method on the notion that people see objects as cohesive wholes.

-The Gestaltists argued that the totality of experience is significant and varies from the sum of its pieces rather than breaking ideas and behavior down into smaller component parts, as in structuralism.
+The Gestaltists argued that the totality of experience is significant and varies from the sum of its pieces rather than breaking ideas and behaviour down into smaller component parts, as in structuralism.

 Soon after Wundt established his labs, psychologists in Germany, Denmark, Austria, England, and the US did likewise.